 About two to three weeks before the board meeting, the board Administrator or CEO should review the annual board calendar.

-The annual calendar contains the board’s reoccurring meetings that are scheduled to take place at predetermined times.
+The annual calendar contains the board’s recurring meetings that are scheduled to take place at predetermined times.
 The individual agenda, along with the meeting minutes from previous meetings form the foundation for effective board meeting agendas.

 The CEO will have supplementary agenda items.
 Having this meeting two to three weeks out provides others with the opportunity to raise possible agenda items that may need full board attention.
 It also provides for sufficient preparation time for the agenda and pre-read documents.